 Colossians 2:16 is one of the main areas of misunderstanding when it comes to understanding the ordinances of the ceremonial law, so we will cover this verse first followed by Galatians 4:9-10 and Romans 14:5, which are all related to the Mosaic law and what Paul is explaining in Colossians 2:16.

 In Colossians 2:16 it reads “Let no man therefore judge you in meat (offering), or in drink (offering), or in respect of an holyday, or of the new moon, or of the sabbath days:” and so the argument is the fourth Commandment was deleted from stone.
 What was done away with here was called the ordinances (ceremonial law).
 This is clearly seen by noting what Paul said two verses earlier.
 Colossians 2:14 states, “blotting out the handwriting (has to be Moses handwriting) of ordinances that was against us, which was contrary to us, and has taken it out of the way, nailing it to the cross.”
 Paul then goes on to say, so “Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days:“ Luke 1:6 KJV shows that the ordinances and the Ten Commandments are two totally different things.
 It states, “And they were both righteous before God, walking in all the commandments and ordinances of the Lord blameless.”
 And Hebrews 9:1-2 says, “Then verily the first covenant had also ordinances of divine service, and a worldly sanctuary.
 2 For there was a tabernacle made; the first, wherein was the candlestick, and the table, and the showbread; which is called the sanctuary.”
 The first covenant had the ordinances as well as the Ten Commandments but the new covenant has only the Ten Commandments.
 Note that these ordinances unmistakably belong to the Hebrew sanctuary sacrificial system explained previously.
 It was the ordinances that were nailed to the cross “not one jot or one tittle” of any of the Ten Commandments.
-The major differences between the Ten Commandments and the ordinances are that the Ten Commandments were written by God’s finger, were written in stone and were placed inside the Ark of the Covenant and it is a law of love which is eternal as love is eternal as God is and is why we were created.
-The ordinances were in the Moses handwriting, were written in a book and were placed on the outside of the Ark of the Covenant and it is NOT a law of love and was temporary.
+The major differences between the Ten Commandments and the ordinances are that the Ten Commandments were written by God’s finger, were written in stone and were placed inside the Ark of the Covenant and it is a law of love, which is eternal as love is eternal as God is, and is why we were created.
+The ordinances were in Moses handwriting, were written in a book and were placed on the outside of the Ark of the Covenant and it is not a law of love and was temporary.
 The One great and perfect Sacrifice was offered that Friday afternoon, when the true Passover Lamb bowed His head and died.
 When He cried out, “It is finished”, the old ceremonial law that pointed people to His sacrificial death was forever nailed to the cross.